VirtusLab/crypt/README.md

 ### Integration testing

-Update properties in `config.env` and run:
+Update properties in `Makfile` if necessary and run:

     make integrationtest